AmberWilkie/ccp-install/README.md

 - `rails new cometchatpro`
 - `rails generate model User name:string ccp_id:string profile_url:string avatar_url:string`
 - Add API key and App ID from Comet Chat to `.env` file; add `dotenv-rails` to Gemfile; `bundle`.
+- `rails generate controller Users`, add to `routes.rb`
+- Add view for `users/new`.
+- Add view, routing and controller action for `/users/show/:id`.
+Use flash messages in the controller.

 ## To do